 Increasingly, parents ask me what they should be doing with their older students during summer break.
 It makes sense: articles abound about preventing the summer slide and reading with teenagers.

-I write alongside my students, and I write with my children.
+I write alongside my students and write with my children.
 We don’t write essays together, but we do write.
-Here are a few writing activities.
+As a parent, we discuss personal interests, professional skills, and leadership skills.
+When the fall semester comes, I don’t want my kids not to have written for two-three months.

 Write your holiday card.

-Actually, I would love some help with the holiday card.
-We have family everywhere across the globe, and not everyone uses Facebook.
+We have family everywhere across the globe, and not everyone uses social media.

 My plan is to have each one of my children write a paragraph about the previous school year, and to ask my oldest child to write the introduction and conclusion.
 I’ll edit with him.
 Then in November, we might add a few final thoughts.